 The Challenges to the seating of the illegally "elected" congressmen from Mississippi which have been brought by the voteless Negroes of Mississippi and are currently pending before the Congress has given the South a rude awakening to the possible consequences of further voting discrimination and created the political climate for the passage and enforcement of effective voting laws.
 We agree with Mr. Joseph L. Rauh, Jr., of the ADA that the threat posed by these challenges "can be the single most important vehicle to insure voting rights in Mississippi", and indeed, the South.

-At this time, we see it as the duty and responsibility of the Civil Rights pressure by the tokenism of still another fraudulently ineffectual piece of legislation.
+At this time, we see it as the duty and responsibility of the Civil Rights Movement to militate against any mancever: that would dissipate this pressure by the tokenism of still another fraudulently ineffectual piece of legislation.